 7. Make Your Own Repellent Spray

 An alternative to buying a repellent is making one.
-For this, you are going to need some essential oils, and you will be faced with the same problem of figuring out which scent is going to work.
+For a homemade repellent, you need some essential oils, and you will be faced with the same problem of figuring out which scent is going to work.
 If you already have some of these oils in the house, this can be a quick fix.
 Unfortunately, essential oils can be expensive.
 Also, make sure you are diluting them in water and check to make sure the ones you are using are not poisonous to cats.
 Scents such as peppermint will keep them away, but it is also harmful to them if ingested in high quantities.

 8. Spray Bottle